, , ,

 WineGB, the national trade association representing Britain’s vineyards and wineries, has had to adapt to this growth too.
 Their annual London tasting had outgrown its previous venue and this year took place across two halls near Trafalgar Square.
 It showcased 424 wines from 86 producers, with 67 exhibitor stands manned by the winemakers themselves.

 What stood out most at this year’s event was not simply the scale, but the quality.
-I found myself selecting more wines than at most other tastings, simply because there were more exceptional examples.
+I have found myself highlighting more wines than at most other tastings, simply because there were more exceptional examples.
 The range on offer highlighted both the maturity of established producers and the ambition of new names, reflecting a dynamic industry that continues to expand its reputation at home and abroad.

 Cobham House Rosé 2024 £42